philipz/PiggyMetrics/README.md

 Just copy `docker-compose.yml` and hit `docker-compose up`

 #### Development mode
-If you'd like to build images yourself (with some changes in the code, for example), you have to clone all repository and build artifacts with maven.
+If you'd like to build images yourself (with some changes in the code, for example), you have to clone all repository and build artifacts with maven, ex:"docker run -ti -v $(pwd):/app maven:3.6.0-jdk-8-alpine sh", and enter "mvn package -DskipTests".
 Then, run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`

 `docker-compose.dev.yml` inherits `docker-compose.yml` with additional possibility to build images locally and expose all containers ports for convenient development.